Last updated on May 6th, 2023 at 01:03 pm

 Recipe for rasam powder – a perfectly simple and versatile rasa podi that you can use to make all types of rasam.
 All you need is a handful of ingredients and a blender.
 This powder can be stored for upto 6 months!Jump to Recipe

-A few years back, I would never have thought I’ll be making rasam on an every other day basis.
-Sure I like rasam and I’d prefer to be an occasional thing for a lunch.
+A few years back, I would never have thought I’ll be making rasam on an every-other-day basis.
+Sure I like rasam and I’d prefer to be an occasional thing for lunch.
 But ever since my daughter got introduced to the world of rasam, I am making it so frequently.
 She just loves “rasam soup” and she can’t ever get over it; probably got those genes from my parents.

-My mother makes rasam every single day.
-It’s a definite part of lunch meal and for good reason too; its the perfect way to digest food.
-My grandmother makes the best rasam.
+My mother makes rasam every day.
+It’s a definite part of lunch meals and for good reason too; it is the perfect aid to digest food.
+My grandmother used to make the best rasam.
 She stone-grinds the spices every single time she used to make rasam which gives the perfect most delicious rasam.
 My mother however makes the spice powders ahead and it still tastes delicious.

 Since we are all on a time crunch, it is easier to scoop up a teaspoon full of recipe for rasam powder and get everything on the plate as soon as possible.
 Let’s see how to make it.

 Recipe for Rasam Powder

 - Coriander Seeds: Malli as known in tamil is super important in so many curries and soups.
 It goes without saying that these seeds are the major part of this recipe for rasam powder.
 A very spicy but not hot coriander seeds adds a nice flavor to the rasa podi.